shizukari-1960/baseballAnalyProject/README.md

-For academic purpose only, no commetial uses allowed.
+For academic purpose only, no commercial uses allowed.